thednp/domparser/README.md

 ---

-#### Document Selector Engine
+#### Document - Selector Engine

 The Document API exposes all known methods to query the DOM tree, namely `getElementById`, `querySelector`, `querySelectorAll` ,`getElementsByClassName` and `getElementsByTagName`.
 Unlike the real DOM, instead of `NodeList` or live collections `HTMLCollection`, the results here are `Array` where applicable.

 It should support multiple selectors comma separated and attribute selectors, however direct selectors and pseudo-selectors are not implemented.
+Also it caches up to 100 most used matching functions to prevent over processing of the selectors to push performance further.
 <details>
 <summary>Click to expand</summary>